 The geometric moray eels are generally seen protruding from a hole or small cave during the day and are seldom if ever seen in the open.
-Sometimes as in these images, they can be seen hiding in soft leather corals.
+Sometimes as in these images, they can be seen hiding in soft leather corals, possibly because their coloration provides excellent camouflage in these corals.
 They are not aggressive but should be treated with caution because of their teeth.
 They are nocturnal hunters.

-Moray eels have proportionately small circular gills, located on posterior of the mouth and as a result the moray is constantly opening and closing its mouth to facilitate sufficient water flow over its gills.
+Moray eels have proportionately small circular gills, located on posterior of the mouth and as a result the moray is constantly opening and closing its mouth.
+This facilitates sufficient water flow over its gills.
 In general the opening and closing of the mouth is not threatening behavior but one should not approach too closely.
 Even a small moray such as the geometric moray can deliver a painful bite.

 The geometric moray eel is found across the western Indian Ocean.
 They are found from two meters in depth down to 45 meters.

 The geometric moray eel is carnivorous, and does most of its hunting at night.
-They feed mainly on small crustaceans and possibly small fish.
+They feed mainly on small crustaceans and probably small fish.

 Moray eels have a second set of toothed jaws in their throat called pharyngeal jaws.
 When feeding, morays latch onto the prey with their outer jaws.
 They then push their pharyngeal jaws, which are set back in the pharynx, forward into the mouth.
 These jaws then grasp the prey and pull it back into the stomach.
 Moray eels are the only fish that use pharyngeal jaws to capture prey.
 Their main hunting tool is their excellent sense of smell which makes up for their poor eyesight.
 This means that weakened or dead creatures are the moray eel’s favored food.